Pyrokines17/CompAndPer/README.md

-# Repository for computers and peripherals labs
+# Repository for "Computers and Peripherals" labs